Jagatjit Singh: Early life and family

-He was born in an Ahluwalia Sikh family.
-He received the title of Maharaja in 1911.
+Jagajit Singh received the title of Maharaja in 1911.
 He learned various languages like Punjabi, English, Hindi, French, Spanish, Italian etc. Like his contemporaries Maharaja Bhupinder Singh of Patiala and Maharaja Ranbir Singh of Jind, Jagatjit Singh was also a philanthropist.
-When he was young he sang in front of the Viceroy with his friend, the next Maharaja of Dholpur, in French and Italian which outraged many of the visitors.
+When he was young he sang in front of the Viceroy with his friend, the next Maharaja Ram Singh of Dholpur, in French and Italian which outraged many of the visitors.

 He was cousin of Sardar Bhagat Singh, one of the few Indian Justices of High Court during the British Raj.
 His grandson Sukhjit Singh served as a Brigadier in the Indian Army.
 Another grandson Arun Singh was a Minister in the Rajiv Gandhi government who advised Indira Gandhi to declare Operation Blue Star.

 Career

 Early career

 His dream was for Kapurthala to be a 'Paris of the East'.
-He built from the Jagatjit Palace in a French style modelled on the Palace of Versailles, the Moorish Mosque in the North African style “Maghrebi”, the Kapurthala War Memorial and other sites.
+He built the Jagatjit Palace in a French style modelled on the Palace of Versailles, the Moorish Mosque in the North African style “Maghrebi”, the Kapurthala War Memorial and other sites.

 He also built a Gurdwara at Sultanpur Lodhi.
 An advocate of educational opportunities for girls, Maharaja Jagatjit Singh also supported numerous undertakings to ensure women received proper medical care under schemes first initiated under The Countess of Dufferin Fund which provided medical aid, helped build hospitals and medical facilities exclusively for women.